cloudmesh-community/book/chapters/class/516/overview.md

 placement.
 Work with the TAs if you have difficulties.
 If you copy, only copy from the raw content in GitHub.
 If you work on more

+We will teach you what to do it is easy.

 ## Bonus Projects

-This class will not have any bonus projects, as all additional activities should be put in your project or chapter contribution.
+This class will not have any bonus projects, as all additional activities should be put in your project or chapter/review contribution.
 However, we will recognize extraordinary efforts in these activities.

 ## Participation